About the prize

 Our Vice President for Education appoints a committee of three judges to select the finalists and ultimately the winner.
 The panel will look for abstracts that:

 - include objectives and outcomes related to an aspect of paediatrics

 - consider the implications for impact on clinical practice

 - demonstrate personal reflection.

-We will invite the authors of the top four abstracts to give a seven-minute oral presentation at the UK Aspiring Paediatricians session at RCPCH Conference in Birmingham on Thursday 25th May 2017.
-Attendees' costs will be covered by the RCPCH.
+We will invite the authors of the top three abstracts to give a seven-minute oral presentation (five minutes presenting and two minutes for questions) at the UK Aspiring Paediatricians session at the RCPCH Conference and exhibition 2019, which will be held at the ICC Birmingham (date and room location to be confirmed).